UBC-MDS/Simplefit/README.md

 # simplefit

-A python package that cleans the data, does basic EDA and returns scores for basic classification and regresion models
+A python package that cleans the data, does basic EDA and returns scores for basic classification and regression models
 <br>

 ### Overview